 Berber dynasties (c.
 1060 – 1549)

-Morocco was most powerful under a progression of Berber empire, which rose to power south of the Atlas Mountains and extended their dominion northward.
-The eleventh and twelfth hundreds of years saw the establishing of a few noteworthy Berber dynasties driven by religious reformers, every line in light of a tribal confederation that ruled the Maghreb and Al-Andalus for over 200 years.
-The Berber traditions of the Almoravids, Almohads, Marinids and Wattasids gave the Berber people some personality and political solidarity under a local regime.
-The dynasties made the possibility of an “imperial Maghreb”.
+Morocco was most potent under a progression of the Berber empire, which rose to power south of the Atlas Mountains and extended their dominion northward.
+The eleventh and twelfth hundreds of years saw the establishment of a few noteworthy Berber dynasties driven by religious reformers, every line in light of a tribal confederation that ruled the Maghreb and Al-Andalus for over 200 years.
+The Berber traditions of the Almoravids, Almohads, Marinids, and Wattasids gave the Berber people some personality and political solidarity under a local regime.
+The dynasties made the possibility of an “imperial Maghreb.”

 Sharifian dynasties (since 1549)

 Starting in 1549, the district was ruled by successive Arab empire known as the Sharifian dynasties.
 The Saadi dynasty ruled Morocco from 1549 to 1659, next by the Alaouite dynasty, who held power from the seventeenth century until Morocco was partitioned into French and Spanish protectorates in 1912.

 From 1509 to 1549 they had reigned just in the south of Morocco.
 Still, scknowledgingWattasids as Sultans until 1528, Saadian’s developing force drove the Wattasids to assault them and, after an ambivalent fight, to acknowledge their power over southern Morocco through the Treaty of Tadla.

 Their rule over Morocco started with the reign of Sultan Mohammed ash-Sheik in 1554 when he crushed the last Wattasids at the Battle of Tadla.
 The Saadiandominionended in 1659 with the end of the rule of Sultan Ahmad el Abbas.